Zariski decompositions of numerical cycle classes: Introduction

 \begin{thrm} Let $X$ be a projective variety.
 Then

 where $\pi: Y \to X$ varies over all birational models of $X$. \end{thrm}

 \begin{exmple} Suppose $X$ is a smooth projective variety.
 For divisors, the movable cone is the birational basepoint free (=nef) cone by \cite[Proposition 2.3]{boucksom04}.
-For curves, the movable cone is the birational basepoint free cone by \cite[0.2 Theorem]{bdpp04}. \end{exmple}
+For curves, the movable cone is the birational basepoint free cone by \cite[0.2 Theorem]{bdpp04}.
+Theorem \ref{movisbirbpf} generalizes these results to cycle classes of arbitrary codimension. \end{exmple}

 It is then natural to wonder how well we can approximate the geometric properties of a movable class by a basepoint free class on a birational model.
 For divisors, this question is answered by the Fujita approximation theorem of \cite{fujita94}.
 By combining the theory of movable transforms with the orthogonality theorem of \cite{bdpp04}, we are able to prove a ``Fujita approximation''-type theorem for curve classes on smooth projective varieties over $\mathbb{C}$.
 The two statements in the following theorem are essentially equivalent to each other.